mikeizbicki/cmc-csci143/README.md

 **What is big data?**

 Depends entirely on the person who is talking
-1. Most non-computer scientists think anything bigger than 1G is big data
+1. Most non-computer scientists (muggles) think anything bigger than 1G is big data
 1. Facebook considers ["tens of petabytes" to be a "SMALL data problem"](https://research.fb.com/blog/2014/10/facebook-s-top-open-data-problems/)
+1. One of the biggest problems in industry is people apply tools for "Facebook big data" to "muggle big data", and a major goal of this course is to teach you why this is bad and how to avoid it
 1. For us, "big data" means:
     1. managing a cluster of computers to solve a computational problem; if it can be solved on a single computer, it's SMALL data
     1. all the interesting/applied parts of upper division computer science compressed into a single course